Can I get Virgin Media in my area?

 However, BT do offer much faster upload speeds, with their 76Mb fibre deal providing uploads at up to 19Mb, compared to Virgin Media's up to 12Mb on their 100Mb and 200Mb connections.

-Virgin's Vivid 300 does boast average upload speeds of 20.41Mb and the Vivid 200 Gamer broadband package offers an average of 20.32Mb but as has already been covered, these services aren't as widely available throughout the UK.
+Virgin's Vivid 300 does boast average upload speeds of 20.85Mb but as has already been covered, this service isn't as widely available throughout the UK.

 Secrets of the postcode checker